 How Much Does Drug Rehab Cost Compared to Doing Nothing?

 If you ignore the problem, it won’t just go away.
 Instead, you or a loved one will continue to spend money to pay for substance abuse.
 This can include the cost of the drugs as well as any legal fines that build up if police catch you driving while drunk or drugged.
+More than $740 billion goes to costs related to substance abuse effects on society annually.
 When you add the expenses of potentially losing a job or career, paying for a messy divorce, and dealing with medical bills for health problems that heroin causes, the dollar signs add up.

 Although seeking help for substance abuse may not prevent some of the above problems from occurring, it can still improve your future.
 Moreover, it may save your job.
 Because some federal laws shield employees from termination if they need time off to undergo rehab, you may protect your career in the long run.
 As long as you’re an active employee, you may also be able to take advantage of employee assistance programs, the Family Medical Leave Act, and accrued vacation and paid time off.